mattupstate/angular-pipeline-example/README.md

-# Angular CI Pipeline Example
+# Angular CI+CD Pipeline Example

-This repository is the artifact of my experience as I taught myself how to setup an Angular project using the popular CLI tool and provide additional tooling to contributors that can run the build pipeline with minimal differences between the local development environment and a Continuous Integration context.
+This repository is the artifact of my experience as I taught myself how to setup an Angular project, provide additional tooling to contributors to run the CI pipeline with minimal differences between the local development environment and the CI server (Semaphore), and continuously deliver the application to the public using a combination of an artifact repository (S3) and a CDN service (Fastly).

 As part of this effort I hope to use a (subjectively) minimal amount of tools that are (subjectively) popular and (subjectively) easy to install such that it can (arguably) be replicated in most modern software development organizations.

-## Build Pipeline
+## CI+CD Pipeline

-The build pipeline can be expressed as a set of ordered steps:
+The CI+CD pipeline can be expressed as a set of ordered steps:

 1. Run unit tests
 2. Run static analysis
 3. Run dependency audit
 4. Run end-to-end tests
+5. Run infrastructure change plan
+6. Deploy artifacts
+7. Deploy infrastructure

-Implicit in this pipeline are additional steps that build the execution contexts and a distributable application artifact.
-In this case, the distributable artifact will be a lightweight Docker image based on Nginx that contains the Angular application build artifacts.
+These steps would execute on every change to the `master` branch.
+Where as any other branch the last step would be `#5`.
+Implicit in this pipeline are additional steps that build the execution contexts and distributable application artifacts.

 I've implemented this pipeline using a `Makefile`.
 I've chosen `make` as a tool for it's relative ubiquity, stability and simplicity.
 Each of the following `make` commands map to the logical pipeline steps described above: